Hope Solo: 2012 Summer Olympics

-Leading up to the Summer Olympics, Solo received a public warning from the U.S. Anti-Doping Agency (USADA) after a June 15 urine test concluded the banned substance canrenone had been detected.
-Solo said in a statement she had been prescribed a pre-menstrual medication and was not aware it contained any banned substances.
-She cooperated with the USADA and provided them with the necessary information to prove that it was a mistake.
-Her story checked out and she was cleared with a public warning.
+Preceding the Summer Olympics, Solo received a public warning from the U.S. Anti-Doping Agency (USADA) after a June 15 urine test detected the banned substance canrenone.
+Solo claimed that she had been prescribed a premenstrual medication and was unaware that it contained banned substances.
+The USADA confirmed her claim and she was cleared with a public warning.
 The positive test did not require Solo to withdraw from any pre-Olympic matches.

-In a 4–2 defeat of France in the opening match, France took an early 2–0 lead in 15 minutes.
-After Abby Wambach reduced the lead to 2–1 with a 19th-minute header off a Megan Rapinoe corner kick, Solo assisted Alex Morgan at the 32nd minute to score and level the match at 2–2; she took a free-kick sending the ball to Morgan, who kicked the ball after a bounce, over goalkeeper Sarah Bouhaddi into the goal.
+Trailing France in the opening match, Solo sent a free kick to Alex Morgan, who then scored to spark a 4–2 comeback victory.

-On August 9, Solo won her second Olympic gold medal with the United States women's national soccer team.
-In a 2–1 defeat of Japan in the final match, Solo made many saves, including an 82nd-minute save of a shot from Mana Iwabuchi, which could have tied the match.
+On August 9, Solo won her second Olympic gold medal with a 2–1 defeat of Japan in the final match.
+Solo made many saves, including an 82nd-minute save of a shot by Mana Iwabuchi that could have tied the match.

-Solo kept three clean sheets, two in group-stage against Colombia with 3–0 and Korea DPR with 1–0, and a 2–0 win against New Zealand in the quarter-final.

-She conceded 6 goals, 3 in the aforementioned matches against France and Japan.
-Three goals were conceded to Christine Sinclair in the semi-final, a 4–3 extra-time last-minute win against Canada.
-Along with defenders Christie Rampone and Kelley O'Hara, Solo was one of three players on the United States team who played all 570 minutes during the team's six matches.
+Solo recorded three shutouts: two against Colombia and North Korea in the group stage and one against New Zealand in the quarterfinal.
+She conceded six goals over the course of the tournament, three of which were scored by Christine Sinclair in the semifinal match, a 4–3 extra-time win against Canada.
+Along with defenders Christie Rampone and Kelley O'Hara, Solo was one of three players on the team who played all 570 minutes during the team's six matches.

 2013–2014

-In March 2013, Solo underwent surgery to repair a long-standing injury in her left wrist and did not play for approximately three months.
+In March 2013, Solo underwent surgery to repair a persistent injury in her left wrist and did not play for approximately three months.
 She returned to the national team in June.
 The team finished 2013 undefeated in 16 games, with 13 wins.

 On June 14, 2014, Solo tied the U.S. record for career shutouts with 71 after the team defeated France 1–0 during a friendly match in Tampa, Florida.
-The record was previously set by retired goalkeeper, Briana Scurry.
-A few months later on September 13, she set a new record with her 72nd shutout in a friendly match against Mexico that resulted in an 8–0 win for the United States.
-On January 21, 2015, Solo was suspended by the national team for thirty days, due to an undisclosed incident at a training camp.
+The record had been previously set by Briana Scurry.
+On September 13, she set a new record with her 72nd shutout in a friendly match against Mexico, an 8–0 win for the U.S. On January 21, 2015, Solo was suspended by the national team for 30 days following an undisclosed incident at a training camp.